Scottsdale is probably not the first city you think of when it comes to mountain…

 You’re in for a huge treat on this hike.
-We only got into the canyon about three miles – appreciating that we had to return the same way.
+We only got about three miles into the canyon – appreciating that we had to return the same way.
 I felt like the scenery just got better and better at every turn.
-The photos will give you a pretty good idea of what the first three miles look like.
+The photos will give you a pretty good idea of what those first three miles look like.

 It felt like we were hiking on either narrow trails through sometimes dense vegetation or in the water.
 In the afternoon, once it had warmed up, we were happy to wade in the creek.
-(I suspect in summer you’d be even happier to hike in the water as much as possible.)
-There were a few places where we had to clamber up and over rocks but if it ever looked dodgy, we simply retreated to the creek.
+(I suspect in summer you’d be happy to hike in the water as much as possible.)
+There were a few places where we had to clamber up and over rocks, but if it ever looked dodgy, we simply retreated to the creek.

 If you’re a nature lover, birder or photographer and you’re keen to explore the side canyons then take one or two nights so you can enjoy the canyon at a leisurely pace.

 You spend a lot of time in the water, so it’s important you show up prepared.

 I’d recommend lightweight hikers with support and a pair of waterproof sandals.
 Chacos are my go to sandal, though my husband prefers Tevas.
 I wore a pair of socks in the sandals to prevent chaffing and to help keep my feet warm.
 My husband threw on a pair of neoprene booties instead.
 You wouldn’t need those in the warmer months, but we did the hike in January and the water was COLD!

 The other essential is a hiking pole.
 It’s useful for keeping your balance and for testing water depth, especially when the water is cloudy.